 2. Hybrid Isn’t Just For Cars:

+Sometimes you need to mix and match to reduce shipping costs.
 Both UPS and FedEx provide delivery systems which leverage USPS for final delivery.
 According to Practical Commerce, by utilizing hybrid delivery systems, you could be saving up to 50% on a single order.

 Alternatively, by employing regional carriers you can cut out large carriers all together if most of your orders are localized within a specific region.